 The main aim of this classification is to ensure the uniform distribution of wealth among residents of India.

 With this understanding, now let’s have a look at other necessary GST details.

 Back in 2000, the then Prime Minister of India introduced the concept of Goods and Services Tax.
 He also formed a committee to draft new indirect tax law.
 It, however, took 17 more years for its implementation.
-Meanwhile, the bill went multiple introductions, amendments and rescheduling.
+Meanwhile, the bill went through multiple introductions, amendments, and rescheduling.